Stay up to date

 GDPR’s definition of personal data is somewhat similar to the regular definition.
-It defines sensitive data as a sample of data that either contains information that recognises a person directly or counterfeit information that does not identify personal identification, but still can be utilised for the detection of individual behaviour patterns.
+It defines sensitive data as a sample of data containing information that recognises a person directly or counterfeit information that does not identify personal identification but can still be utilised to detect individual behaviour patterns.

 Examples of sensitive data

 If hackers were to gain access to a business’ systems and applications, it is most likely to exfiltrate the following information to achieve their objectives (corporate espionage, nation-state, competitor gains, theft or others).
 If you ever wondered ‘what is an example of sensitive data?’, the following examples explain the different categories;

 - Biometric data- facial features and recognition, voice recognition, fingerprints, iris scanning, palm recognition, retina and ear shape recognition.

 - Health data – information relating to medical history, data on disability, medical diagnosis, opinions, fitness apps.